HebaAshraf266/ITI-C-BankSystem/README.md

 **C-BankSystem**
- This project consist of 3 main features
+This project consist of 3 main features:
 	**1- Admin Window:** admin must sign in with correct username and password

 > Features of admin:
 >
 	   1) Create New Account
       In this feature you will be asked to enter the following parameters
       - Full Name
       - Full Address